mintonm/dips/README.md

 # dips
-A collection of dip recipes
+A collection of dip recipes that I want to share.